Written by: Peyton Lessard

 The metabolic health crisis is closely tied to rising obesity rates, which have increased by 11.4% in the last 20 years [1].
 This is a complex issue, with many contributing factors — like poor diets, sedentary lifestyles, and our food and physical environments — that work together to make it a challenge to reverse the trend of poor health.

-That said, one of the key driving forces behind obesity statistics is a lack of access to fresh, nutrient-dense produce.
-In fact, 23.5 million Americans live in so-called food deserts, where supermarkets are scarce and residents have a hard time reaching them [2].
+One of the key driving forces behind obesity statistics is a lack of access to fresh, nutrient-dense produce.
+In fact, 23.5 million Americans live in so-called food deserts, where supermarkets are scarce and residents have difficulty reaching them [2].

-Food deserts disproportionately affect low-income communities that are populated by people of color — and much of this is by design.
-The profit-driven models of the food industry (a.k.a., Big Food) are behind many of the disparities we see in food deserts.
+Food deserts disproportionately affect low-income communities that people of color populate — and much of this is by design.
+The profit-driven models of the food industry (a.k.a.
+Big Food) are behind many of the disparities we see in food deserts.

 According to the USDA, a “food desert” has the following characteristics: